Eight Indian tourists airlifted to Kathmandu die upon arrival at hospital

 The eight deceased Indian nationals, two couples and four children — comprising a group of 15 people travelling to Pokhara from Kerala — were returning home.
 According to police, on the way, they had stopped at Everest Panorama Resort in Daman last night.

-According to the manager at the resort, Shiva KC, the guests who arrived at around 9:30 pm yesterday from Pokhara stayed in a room and turned on a gas heater to keep themselves warm.
-Although they had booked a total of four rooms, eight of them stayed in a room and remaining others in another room, the manager said, and added that all the windows and the door were bolted from inside.
+According to the manager at the resort, Shiva KC, the guests who arrived at around 9:30 pm yesterday from Pokhara stayed in a room and turned on a gas heater to keep warm.
+Although they had booked a total of four rooms, eight of them stayed in one room while the remaining of them in another room, the manager said.
+He added that all windows and the door of the room where the eight were staying were bolted from inside.

-Police were informed of their unconscious state after other members of the group staying in another room went to check them this morning, Manager KC said.
+Police were informed of their unconscious state after other members of the group went to check on them this morning, Manager KC said.
 Subsequently, a helicopter belonging to Kailash Helicopter Services Pvt Ltd airlifted the unconscious tourists to HAMS Hospital in Dhumbarahi, Kathmandu in two shifts, stated Head Constable Suman Dhakal at Simbhanjyang-based police post.

 (UPDATED)